-CHAPTER 2: DEVELOPMENT, REVIEW AND RANKING OF PROJECT IDENTFICIATION FORM
+CHAPTER 2: DEVELOPMENT, REVIEW AND RANKING OF CONTINUOUS HIGHWAY ANALYSIS FRAMEWORK (CHAF)

-The development, review and ranking of the Project Identification Forms (PIFs) is a process that involves identification of transportation needs, based on local official and public input.
-The PIF is used to document available data on each need creating a useful resource for reviewing projects and considering local and regional priorities or rankings.
-Applicable information stored in the PIFs is used to create the KYTC Unscheduled Needs List (UNL).
-The project identification and evaluation process through the use of the PIF is an on-going task that is coordinated with the respective HDO planner.
-This statewide transportation planning identification, prioritization and ranking process complies with federal reauthorization and legislation requirements to inform, solicit input from and consult with transportation users, publicly elected officials, and representatives from all transportation modes and underserved populations.
+The development, review and ranking of the Continuous Highway Analysis Framework (CHAF) is a process that involves identification of transportation needs based on local official and public input.
+The CHAF is used to document available data on each need creating a useful resource for reviewing projects and considering local and regional priorities or rankings.
+Applicable information stored in the CHAF is used to create a list of projects prioritized through local official and public input.
+The project identification and evaluation process through the use of the CHAF is an on-going task that is coordinated with the respective HDO planner.
+This statewide transportation planning identification, prioritization and ranking process complies with federal reauthorization and legislation requirements to inform, solicit input from and consult with transportation users, publicly elected officials and representatives from all transportation modes and underserved populations.